SamarPanchal/LocalDataStoragePython-0.1/README.md

 2) **load_data:** It opens a pre-made file; if the file doesn't exist, it throws an error and returns the data written in that file if everything is fine.
 There is a single attribute for this method `filename`.

-3) **update_data:** It opens a pre-made file and updates the text in that file and if the file doesn't exist, it throws an error.
+3) **update_data:** It creates a new file file and updates the text in that file and if the file doesn't exist, it throws an error.
 There are two attributes for this method: `filename` and `value`.

 4) **delete_data:** It opens a pre-made file and deletes it and if the file doesn't exist, it throws an error.
 There is a single attribute for this method `filename`.